petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 ## Abstract

 In this article, I'll walk through one of the building blocks of the design & development of a highly performant event stream on Apache Kafka.
-I'll skip details around event design, log compaction, data serialisation, security, & schema evolution, so we can deep dive into the process for selecting a partition strategy, a partition or message key, and then verifying that your choice has the expected distribution
+I'll skip details around event design, dead-letter queues, log compaction, data serialisation, security, & schema evolution that would all work in conjunction with this choice in a production system, so we can deep dive into the process for selecting a partition strategy, a partition or message key, and then verifying that your choice has the expected distribution.

 ## Understanding topic partitions in Kafka

 ![Diagram](/assets/topic.png)

-The key to understanding topic partitions in Kafka is the idea that they are logically contiguous, but physically separate
+The key to understanding topic partitions in Kafka is the idea that they are logically contiguous, but physically separate.

 What this means is that if we have a topic of Orders  - each partition contains a non-overlapping subset of orders

 These partitions will be seperated across different brokers in a Kafka cluster.
 These partitions form the unit of concurrency - the more partitions, the more consumers we can attach, & the greater throughput our system can achieve - **assuming an even distribution**